-Caló des Moro Beach is still listed as one of the hidden gems of Mallorca by other outlets, as it is not known to many locals and tourists.
+Caló des Moro Beach is still listed as one of the hidden gems of Mallorca by other outlets, as it is unknown to many locals and tourists.
 It remains a relatively secret beach in the southeast corner of Mallorca because of the accessibility issues…but not anymore!

 Caló des Moro Beach is located just under 4 miles away from Santanyi.
 Once you get to the Southeast corner of Mallorca, you will find this small beach bright.
 Looking down the rocky cliffs, you will see its clear water with beautiful turquoise shades, the reason people come to this place in large numbers.